CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 to ensure the restoring forcing is consistent with the namelist settings.

 The interior restoring strength is specified by the ``restore_mask``, ``restore_width``, and ``restore_timescale`` namelist.
-These specified where and how strong to restore the interior data.
+These specify where and how strong to restore the interior data.

 The Consortium is always happy to include updates to the restoring implementation to support